torifunkhouser/datasciencecoursera/README.md

 # datasciencecoursera
-data science repo for course project
+#data science repo for course project
+##first stab at using git hub